Actively Recruiting

 - Current diagnosis of substance abuse or dependence

-- History of manic or hypomanic episodes, schizophrenia spectrum disorders, neurodevelopmental disorders, organic mental disorders, or intellectual disabilities
+- History of manic or hypomanic episode, schizophrenia spectrum disorders, neurodevelopmental disorders, organic mental disorders, or intellectual disabilities

-- Medical conditions known to affect sleep quality (e.g., eczema, gastro-oesophageal reflux disease)
+- Prominent medical conditions interfering with sleep (e.g., eczema, gastro-oesophageal reflux disease)

-- Clinically diagnosed sleep disorders other than insomnia (e.g., narcolepsy, sleep-disordered breathing, restless leg syndrome)
+- Diagnosed sleep disorders other than insomnia (e.g., narcolepsy, sleep-disordered breathing, restless leg syndrome)

-- Regular use of medications affecting sleep (including hypnotics, steroids, melatonin, Traditional Chinese Medicine)
+- Regular use of medications affecting sleep, including hypnotics, steroids, melatonin, or Traditional Chinese Medicine

-- Clinically significant suicidality (suicidal ideation with plan or attempt)
+- Clinically significant suicidality with plan or attempt

 - Currently receiving psychological treatment for insomnia